Farhad-Farahi/Clean_Architecture_MVVM_News_App/README.md

 this project is fully updated by google Trends.

-Technology Used = MVVM - Retrofit - Coroutines - Dagger-Hilt - Room - SwipeRefreshLayout - Glide
+Technology Used = MVVM - Retrofit - Coroutines - Dagger-Hilt - Room - SwipeRefreshLayout - Glide - Smart Pagination

 here is some short videos :